2003 American League Championship Series: Game 7

 In the Martinez–Clemens rematch of Game 3, Clemens allowed a one-out single to Millar before Nixon's home run put Boston up 2-0.
 After Mueller struck out, Varitek doubled and scored on third baseman Enrique Wilson's throwing error to first on Damon's ground ball.
 Millar's leadoff home run in the fourth made it 4-0 Boston.
 Nixon then walked and moved to third on Mueller's single to knock Clemens out of the game.
 In the first relief appearance of his career, Mike Mussina cleaned up Clemens's mess by striking out Varitek and inducing a Johnny Damon double play.
 His three innings of scoreless relief, and home runs in the fifth and seventh innings by Giambi kept the Yankees in the game.

 But in the eighth inning, with the Red Sox leading 5–2 after Ortiz homered in the top half off David Wells, things unraveled for Boston.
 Sox manager Grady Little kept a tiring Martínez in for the eighth, a controversial move still discussed years later.
 Little had two relievers who had shown effectiveness in the games leading up to the seventh game—Scott Williamson and Mike Timlin (who had not allowed a single hit in the playoffs), but both had experienced stretches of ineffectiveness during the season, while Martínez had Hall of Fame credentials.
 Critics of the move note that Martínez had experienced diminished effectiveness in the late innings of games in which he had thrown more than 100 pitches.
-After Martínez assured Little he still had something left, he gave up a double to Jeter and a single to Bernie Williams, prompting Little to go to the mound.
+After Martínez recorded the first out of the inning, he gave up a double to Jeter and an RBI single to Bernie Williams, prompting Little to go to the mound.
 To the surprise of many, Little left Martínez in the game, leaving lefty Alan Embree in the bullpen with the left-handed Matsui coming to the plate.
-Martínez gave up a ground rule double to Matsui and a bloop double to Posada to tie the game, sending it to extra innings.
+Martínez gave up a ground rule double to Matsui and a two-run bloop double to Posada to tie the game, sending it to extra innings.
 Mariano Rivera came in for the ninth and pitched three shutout innings.

 Tim Wakefield pitched a scoreless tenth for Boston and in the bottom of the 11th faced Aaron Boone, who had entered earlier as a pinch-runner.
-On Wakefield's first pitch of the inning, Boone launched a walk-off home run into the left field seats.
+On Wakefield's first pitch of the inning, Boone launched a walk-off home run into the left field seats, sending the Yankees to the World Series.
 Fox Sports displayed a collection of images thereafter: tears welling up in the eyes of Aaron's brother, Seattle Mariners infielder Bret Boone (the guest announcer), ALCS MVP Rivera running to the mound and collapsing on it in joy, Boone jumping on home plate, and Rivera being carried off on his teammates' shoulders.

+Boone became just the second player in MLB history to end a Game 7 of a postseason series with a walk-off home run; the only other player is Bill Mazeroski, who did so in the 1960 World Series for the Pittsburgh Pirates (ironically against the Yankees).